Our Ways of Working

 Agile that’s applied — not abstract.

-Agile has grown far beyond its roots in software and tech, and for good reason.
-Its adaptability makes it incredibly valuable in complex, people-centred work like social change, community building, and public service.
+Agile has evolved far beyond its origins in software development — and for good reason.
+Its adaptability makes it especially valuable in complex, people-centred work like social change, community building, and public service.

-At PlaceBased Agile, I employ and respect the Scrum framework.
-But more importantly, I help your team apply it carefully, practically, and in a way that works for your organisation.
+At PlaceBased Agile, I employ and respect the Scrum framework, alongside other methods adapted to different customers depending on their organisational structure and preferences, like Scrumban (a combo of Scrum and Kanban) and Kanban.
+When Scrum works best, I help your team apply it carefully to achieve full Scrum potential and in a way that suits your organisation's wider context.
 Not as contextless jargon.
 Not as a leadership exercise.
 But as a working rhythm you build into your real work.

 I follow the Scrum Guide framework — not fragments of it.